Best MySQL GUI Clients for 2026: Why Pluk's Notebook Agent Stands Out

 phpMyAdmin is still relevant because browser-based administration remains useful.
 The project describes itself as a free PHP tool for administering MySQL and MariaDB over the web, supporting operations across databases, tables, columns, relations, indexes, users, and SQL execution.

 If your priority is web access, phpMyAdmin is still the classic choice.
-If your priority is desktop UX and prompt-to-analysis workflow, Pluk is the stronger direction.
+If you want a native desktop MySQL client with AI-assisted analysis, Pluk is the stronger direction.

 Which MySQL GUI should you choose?